 A division of staffing services firm Robert Half, The Creative Group specializes in job placement for professionals in creative fields like marketing, art, graphic design, copywriting, photography and more.
 While the listings include some contract-to-hire and full-time positions, you can use the "freelance" filter to narrow your search.

-Calling all freelance writers and editors: CrowdSource is one of the largest freelance work teams on the market, specializing in content creation, editorial review and moderation for retailers, online publishers and media companies.
-The company breaks larger editorial tasks into micro-tasks, which qualified freelancers can choose to work on through its WorkStation platform.
+Calling all freelance writers and editors: CrowdSource is one of the largest freelance work teams on the market, specializing in content creation, review and moderation for retailers, online publishers and media companies.
+The company breaks larger editorial tasks into microtasks.
+Qualified freelancers can choose to work on these tasks through the website's WorkStation platform.
 If you perform well, you'll receive higher compensation and access to additional work.

-FlexJobs offers listings for part-time and freelance positions in more than 50 career tracks.
-The company hand-screens each telecommuting job, so you can be sure that you're applying to a legitimate company.
-FlexJobs also offers skills testing, job search tips and special members-only discounts through the site's partners.
+Flexjobs offers listings for part-time and freelance positions in more than 50 career tracks.
+The company hand screens each telecommuting job, so you can be sure that you're applying for a position with a legitimate company.
+Flexjobs also offers skills testing, job search tips and special members-only discounts through the site's partners.

 Fiverr is a little different from your average freelance job-listing website.
 Instead of having companies post their projects so freelancers can apply, this site has freelancers create "gigs" based on what they're best at.
 That way, freelancers sell their services to the companies that find them.
 You can categorize your gig by keyword so it shows up in multiple searches.

-Like many freelance job websites, Guru displays a freelancer's portfolio with reviews, past jobs and how much that person has earned through the site, so companies can verify the quality of a potential worker.
+Like many freelance job websites, Guru displays a freelancer's portfolio, which includes reviews, past jobs and how much that person has earned through the site, so companies can verify the quality of a potential worker.
 The site also shows how much a particular company has spent on Guru freelancers, so job seekers can make an educated decision about the companies they want to work for.
 Search for work by category, location and fixed versus hourly jobs.

 If you're a software developer, Toptal can help you find great work opportunities, fast.
 This marketplace puts all of its applicants through a series of screenings, tests and interviews and only accepts the top 3 percent of applicants.
-Because of this rigorous pre-screening, being a member of Toptal's freelancer network lets potential employers know that you're highly talented and ready to work immediately.
+Because of this rigorous prescreening, potential employers know that members of Toptal's freelancer network are highly talented and ready to work immediately.

 In 2014, freelance marketplace giants Elance and oDesk merged into a single company.
-This past May, Elance-oDesk changed its name Upwork, a revamped, robust platform to connect companies with more than 10 million freelancers who are looking for contract jobs.
-Freelancers in knowledge work industries such as web and mobile development, writing, sales and marketing, design and consulting can chat with potential and current clients, and accept or decline job opportunities directly within the Upwork mobile app.
+This past May, Elance-oDesk changed its name to Upwork, a revamped, robust platform that connects companies with more than 10 million freelancers who are looking for contract jobs.
+Freelancers in knowledge work industries such as Web and mobile development, writing, sales and marketing, design and consulting can chat with potential and current clients, and accept or decline job opportunities directly within the Upwork mobile app.
 You can also display your "work status" to interested companies, which lets others know how quickly you can reply to job invitations.